Azure/azure-docs-sdk-dotnet/api/overview/azure/eventgrid.md

 [Learn more](/azure/event-grid/overview) about Azure Event Grid and get started with the [Azure Blob storage event tutorial](/azure/storage/blobs/storage-blob-event-quickstart-powershell).

-## Publish SDK
+## Client SDK

-Create events, authenticate, and post to topics using the Azure Event Grid publish SDK.
+Create events, authenticate, and post to topics using the Azure Event Grid Client SDK.

 Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Network.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].